 Whisk it all together using an electric whisk so that is becomes pale and fluffy.

-Pipe a small blob of buttercream into the centre of one macaron, then place another on top using a twisting motion.
+Pipe a small amount of buttercream into the centre of one macaron, then place another on top using a gentle twisting motion.
 This will prevent the buttercream from spilling out of the edges.

-Place the macarons in an airtight container and pop them in the fridge.
+Place your vegan macarons in an airtight container and pop them in the fridge.
 You can store them there for up to 2 days.

 Tips for Foolproof macarons

 I hope this post helps you get tasty egg-free macarons on your first try.
-If you give the recipe a go, please let me know how it went and which flavour/colour combo you went for!
+If you give the recipe a go, please let me know how it goes by leaving a rating and/or comment below.
+Happy baking! xo

 An eggless alternative to the traditional French dessert!